clecap/sector-coop/README.md

 ### Note
-A final remark on this page: We are going to use Github for results only - and this page ist jzst trying to get you on board.
+A final remark on this page: We are going to use Github for results only - and this page ist just trying to get you on board.

 You will find a live version of this document at https://cryptpad.fr/code/#/2/code/view/eDHWRRRvBDlpg0pX6BSnak3bkIXWTtAlK5ChqxRhsv0/